khenderson91/assured_tech_team_lead/README.md

 **Phase 3**

-- Independant working: completion of more complicated tasks with minimal peer programming whilst still maintaining code reviews for increasingly complicated code changes.
+- Independent working: completion of more complicated tasks with minimal peer programming whilst still maintaining code reviews for increasingly complicated code changes.
 - Identify strengths and weaknesses when working with the pipelines in order to tailor the next areas to focus upskilling.

 ### Tools & techniques for skill development

 - Domain focussed learning:  if there are weak areas within a new employee's skillset, encourage them to take on an L&D task alongside a low risk task related to this subject.
 For example incremental strategies and configurations within DBT.

-- Proivision of a development environment which can be used to trial ideas without it affecting any production pipelines.
+- Provision of a development environment which can be used to trial ideas without it affecting any production pipelines.

 - Career development plan: identify different career paths that can be taken within the team and suggest potential learning resources that can be used to achieve the next step on the career plan.